 How can I find out if someone in jail has an ICE hold (immigration hold)?

 In San Diego, and in most counties, the local Sheriff’s Department maintains a website with information about inmates in custody.
 A quick search of your local Sheriff’s Department website may reveal the person’s arrest date, pending criminal charge(s), and whether an immigration hold has been placed on the person.
-Sometime it is necessary to contact the jail directly and get this information.
+Sometimes it is necessary to contact the jail directly and get this information.
 For a listing of jails in Southern California, see the compiled list below.

 For arrests made in San Diego County: